Ethiopia Yirgacheffe Gotiti Specialty Estate Coffee Beans. Options are as follows:

 Floral, dried mango, bergamot, cranberry, toffee, tamarind juice aftertaste, complex layers, sweet and juicy, rich and full-bodied.

-Banko Gotiti Processing Station
+Banko Gotiti Angel Station Gesha

 ----